slyedoc/bevy-template/README.md

 # Bevy Template

+(Currently this is the most complex version on pong in the universe.)

 This project is a playground where I try out different way of doing things in bevy, something more than a simple scene,

 This is a project template using bevy and cummunity plugins.